 About this intervention, Petty told Zanes: "He was a judge, so this wasn't the crowd I usually hung with.
 But he heard me out, back there in the office, surrounded by books.
 Looking back, I'm not sure where I got the balls to do that kind of thing.
 But I just told him that this was all going to work out.
 There was a plan, I assured him" (pg.
 79).

 In the fall of 1973, with the intent of recording an album's worth of music, Mudcrutch rehearsed and recorded eight songs over two days in the front living room of the house.
-To read recording engineer Rick Reed's account of these sessions, read this transcript from an interview that was part of the research that Marty Jourard did for his 2016 book Music Everywhere: The Rock and Roll Roots of a Southern Town, which is found at a companion website:
+For recording engineer Rick Reed's account of these sessions, read this transcript from an interview that was part of the research that Marty Jourard did for his 2016 book Music Everywhere: The Rock and Roll Roots of a Southern Town, which is found at a companion website:

 http://www.gainesvillerockhistory.com/RickReed.htm